x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/full-example-with-comments.md

           "name": "Observation status",
           "description": "Description for the attribute",
           "role": null,

+          # optional
-          "default": "A",                               # optional
+          "default": "A",

           "values": [
-            null,                                       # a null attribute can be used to shorten the message by using O index later in message
+            # a null attribute can be used to shorten the message by
+            # using O index later in message
+            null,

             {
               "id": "A",
               "name": "Normal value",